The Gift of Forgiveness

 The Story of Joseph

-The story of Joseph is one of the clearest human examples of forgiveness (Genesis 50:15-21).
+The story of Joseph is a clear example of forgiveness (Genesis 50:15-21).
 As a teenager, Joseph was abducted and sold into slavery by his own brothers, who were driven by jealousy, malice, and spite.
 He was then taken to Egypt, falsely accused, and sent to prison for many years.
 But under God's Holy Protection, Joseph eventually rose to a position of power, second to Pharaoh.

 When a famine brought his brothers to Egypt looking for help, Joseph immediately recognized them, but they did not recognize him.
 After first testing their hearts, Joseph finally revealed himself to them.
 But instead of punishing them, he chose forgiveness.
 "You intended to harm me, but God intended it for good to accomplish what is now being done, the saving of many lives.
 (Genesis 50:20)"